cdapio/coopr/docs/docs/source/overview/glossary.rst

         deleted.

     Hardware
-        Hardware in Cask Coopr refers to a type of machine, either physical or in the cloud, that a Provider can provide.
+        Hardware in Coopr refers to a type of machine, either physical or in the cloud, that a Provider can provide.

     Image
-        An Image in Cask Coopr refers to some type of base image that a Provider can provide.
-Any software that the image may contain is not managed by Cask Coopr.
+        An Image in Coopr refers to some type of base image that a Provider can provide.
+Any software that the image may contain is not managed by Coopr.
 Its main use is to specify the OS on a machine.

     Lease Time
         A lease time is an optional cluster setting that specifies the amount of time a cluster can run for before being automatically deleted.

     Coopr Server
-        The Coopr Server is a component of Cask Coopr that stores admin defined providers, hardware types, image types, services, and cluster templates.
+        The Coopr Server is a component of Coopr that stores admin defined providers, hardware types, image types, services, and cluster templates.
 Coopr server takes cluster action requests, such as requests to create or delete a cluster.
 It also manages the tasks each node need to run, as well as the order of tasks to complete the actions.